Kevin Cook (Chairman)

 With a passion for investigation and surfing history he has uncovered remarkable evidence of Britain’s love affair with surfing dating back as far as 1769.

-He donated his massive surf heritage collection to the charity “as a gift for future generations to enjoy”.
+He donated his massive surf heritage collection to the charity in 2011, “as a gift for future generations to enjoy”.

-Supported by his wife Bianca, Pete began researching British surfing history in 1997 and started the surfing museum in 2003.
-He established it as a Registered Charity in 2009, with a strong environmental and educational focus, and finally opened the doors to its first permanent home in Braunton, North Devon in April 2012 after a 3 year fundraising campaign.
+Pete began researching British surfing history in 1997 and operated the surfing museum’s touring exhibitions from 2003.
+He established the Museum of British Surfing as a Registered Charity in 2009, with a strong environmental and educational focus, and finally opened the doors to its first permanent home in Braunton, North Devon in April 2012 after a 3 year fundraising campaign.